 Smaller companies often have a van drive up and deliver one meal per day for everyone to eat.
 This can be good for awhile, but it can get repetitive, because the vendors that provide the food usually get into a groove and stay there.
 One of the companies I worked for had a wok food vendor, and I think I ate wok food every day for three months.
 It was a bit much.

 Anyway, I sometimes find it difficult to eat lunch with my colleagues.
 When it’s time to take a break from work, I like to relax and clear out my mind, maybe check my messages, just be quiet for a while.
 But that’s not really what’s expected in a Danish office – it can mark you as someone who’s not really part of the team.
 My compromise was to eat with colleagues 2 or 3 times a week.
 That seems to be enough.

 Some offices also share bread and coffee for an hour or so on Friday mornings.
 There are often departmental announcements at these morgenbrød sessions, so there’s no way to avoid them.

 Don’t be ashamed of store-bought cake

 Back to the cake.
-At some point, it will be your turn to bring cake for your colleagues – maybe it’s your birthday, or you’re going on vacation.
+At some point, it will be your turn to bring cake for your colleagues – maybe it’s you’re celebrating your birthday in Denmark, or you’re going on vacation.
 It’s OK to buy your cake at one of the excellent bakeries in Denmark.
 You don’t get extra points for a homemade cake.